Supercritical liquid–gas boundaries: Overview

-Another criterion for the Widom line is a peak in the isobaric heat capacity.
+A common criterion for the Widom line is a peak in the isobaric heat capacity.
 In the subcritical region, the phase transition is associated with an effective spike in the heat capacity (i.e., the latent heat).
 Approaching the critical point, the latent heat falls to zero but this is accompanied by a gradual rise in heat capacity in the pure phases near phase transition.
 At the critical point, the latent heat is zero but the heat capacity shows a diverging singularity.
 Beyond the critical point, there is no divergence, but rather a smooth peak in the heat capacity; the highest point of this peak identifies the Widom line.

+The Frenkel line is a boundary between "rigid" and "non-rigid" fluids characterized by the onset of transverse sound modes.
+One of the criteria for locating the Frenkel line is based on the velocity autocorrelation function (vacf): below the Frenkel line the vacf demonstrates oscillatory behaviour, while above it the vacf monotonically decays to zero.
+The second criterion is based on the fact that at moderate temperatures liquids can sustain transverse excitations, which disappear upon heating.
+One further criterion is based on isochoric heat capacity measurements.
+The isochoric heat capacity per particle of a monatomic liquid near to the melting line is close to $3 k_B$ (where $k_B$ is the Boltzmann constant).
+The contribution to the heat capacity due to the potential part of transverse excitations is $1 k_B$.
+Therefore at the Frenkel line, where transverse excitations vanish, the isochoric heat capacity per particle should be $c_V=2 k_B$, a direct prediction from the phonon theory of liquid thermodynamics.

-Anisimov et al. (2004), without referring to Frenkel, Fisher, or Widom, reviewed thermodynamic derivatives (specific heat, expansion coefficient, compressibility) and transport coefficients (viscosity, speed of sound) in supercritical water, and found pronounced extrema as function of pressure up to 100 K above Tc.
+Anisimov et al. (2004), without referring to Frenkel, Fisher, or Widom, reviewed thermodynamic derivatives (specific heat, expansion coefficient, compressibility) and transport coefficients (viscosity, speed of sound) in supercritical water, and found pronounced extrema as a function of pressure up to 100 K above the critical temperature.